-If needed, buy maps, bus tickets
+If needed, buy maps and bus tickets

 At this point, you have your backpacking permit and (if needed) your bus ticket.

-If you came to Denali with a car, make sure you ask a ranger where you may park it (overnight parking tends to change year to year).
+If you came to Denali with a car, make sure you ask a ranger where you may park it (overnight parking may change year to year).
 There is no parking fee.
 Arrive at the Denali Bus Depot at least 15 minutes before your scheduled departure, to ensure plenty of time to load your backpack and any other gear.